open-learning-exchange/open-learning-exchange.github.io/pages/githubandmarkdown.md

 After the pull request is completed, you'll be able to see this on open-learning-exchange.github.io in addition to your personal page.
 Let us know when you have completed this step in the [gitter.im chat](https://gitter.im/open-learning-exchange/chat).

 **NOTE**: Try to add and experiment with as many markdown elements as you can and make your page attractive.
-Recommend including some pictures or charts.
 A list of sample profile pages can be found [**here**](https://github.com/open-learning-exchange/open-learning-exchange.github.io/tree/master/pages/profiles).
 Be creative.
 Make sure to include a rawgit link to your page in your pull request.

 ## Useful Links